24 May 2018

-The Tathra MTB Club experienced devastating bushfires in their local trail network on March 18 this year.
-Ground Effect spied it on the news, and the Slush Fund offered cash for when they were ready to remediate the trails.
+The Tathra Mtb Club experienced devastating bushfires through their local trail network on March 18 this year.
+Ground Effect spied it on the news, and the Slush Fund offered $1000 cash for when they were ready to remediate the trails.
 Stacey George from the club has written up a great summary of how the local community has worked together to get the trails fixed.
 We'll let Stacey take it from here:

 "As you know, we have been under a wee bit of pressure to have the 25km of damaged (burnt out) trails back to schmicko before the Tathra MTB Enduro on June 10.
 A rather large task – but not insurmountable.